Sarangsh/Sarangsh/README.md

 ### 📕 Projects and Guides
 - **[Tableau]** Analyzing the Dognition dataset to answer how the company can incentivize users to take on more tests which would eventually help categorize their dogs into different personalities [Link](https://github.com/Sarangsh/Dognition-Analysis)
+- **[PowerBI and SQL]** Analyzing the sales data of a company that wants to uncover insights to help them make data driven decisions and automate the time spent in manually gathering data.